eepgwde/vojdamago/docs/design/br.md

 ---
 layout: page
-title: Characteristics
+title: Predictor
-permalink: /analyses/rp/
+permalink: /analyses/br
-navigation_weight: 3
+navigation_weight: 4
 ---

-# Asset Characteristics
+# Predictor

 In this section, the characteristics of the roads are assessed against the claims.